TAMULib/metadb-docker/README.md

 Contains the build files for https://hub.docker.com/repository/docker/tamulibraries/metadb/

+The "master" branch of this repo will always contain the build files for the latest image, which is the latest *stable release* from MetaDB.
+There are currently no plans to support non-stable-release builds of MetaDB.

 For feedback/reporting issues on the Dockerfile or the associated Run Script, please use our Github repo (https://github.com/TAMULib/metadb-docker/issues).
 Please note that we are not the developers of MetaDB, so any issues for the underlying software should be submitted to the developer's github repo (https://github.com/metadb-project/metadb/issues).

 # ENVIRONMENT VARIABLES